Some time ago, I was on the phone with Becky, a life coach who specializes in “helping people with an overwhelming desire to create miracles.”

 Yes, you’ve been learning everything there is to know about running an online business.
-After all, you’ve got big ideas, and you’re determined to create the life you’ve always wanted.
+After all, you’ve got big ideas and you’re determined to create the life you’ve always wanted.
 No longer will you settle for being a paper-pushing drone, a cog in the machine, a slave to the modern workplace.
-And, I don’t blame you.
+Fuck, I don’t blame you.

 My question is: When are you finally going to put up a goddamn website and start telling people about your services?

 Make no mistake: You should never stop learning.
-As renowned motivational speaker, Jim Rohn, once said, “Learning is the beginning of wealth.
+As motivational speaker, Jim Rohn, once said, “Learning is the beginning of wealth.
 Learning is the beginning of health.
 Learning is the beginning of spirituality.
-Searching and learning is where the miracle process all begins”
+Searching and learning is where the miracle process all begins.”

-But, at some point, you might want to ask yourself: Are you really learning…or just avoiding?
+But at some point, you may need to ask yourself: Are you really learning…or just avoiding?

 Are you filling your head with information to avoid taking action?

-This, in fact, is one of the pitfalls of having an unlimited amount of information at our fingertips, and it’s especially dangerous in the world of self-help.
+This is one of the pitfalls of having an unlimited amount of information at our fingertips, and it’s especially dangerous in the world of self-help.
 For many of us, self-help material is just another form of avoidance, whether we realize it or not.
 We read books and listen to podcasts and watch videos and communicate with so-called experts, and our brains lead us to believe we’re making progress.
-Except, we’re not really making progress at all.
+Except we’re not really making progress at all.